Volunteer with us

 📄Download the full role description

-If you are interested in applying for this role, we strongly recommend downloading the full role description to gain a complete understanding of the responsibilities and time commitment involved, as well as an overview of the areas and topics each Thematic Committee specialises in.
+You can download the full role description to gain a complete understanding of the responsibilities and time commitment involved, as well as an overview of the areas and topics each Thematic Committee specialises in.

 Conference Programme Committee